Surrogate Scoring Rules: Introduction

-We focus on information elicitation {\em without} verification in this paper and ask: \emph{Can we design scoring mechanisms to quantify the quality of information as SPSR do and achieve truthful elicitation in a certain form of dominant strategy for IEWV?} We provide a positive answer to this question for binary information elicitation.
-Two specific IEWV settings are considered.
-The first setting is when the principal has access to a random variable that is a noisy or proxy version of the ground truth, with {\em known} biases.
-The second setting is the standard peer prediction setting where agents' reports are the only source of information that the principal has.
+We provide a positive answer to this question for multi-task information elicitation.
+We develop a family of scoring mechanisms that under certain assumptions can estimate a biased version of the ground truth and score predictions against it by removing the bias.
+As a consequence, we achieve a certain form of dominant truthfulness in eliciting private probabilistic information, a favorable property to have for IEWV \citep{de2016incentives,gao2016incentivizing,kong2016equilibrium,goel2018deep,kong2019information,kong2020dominantly}.
+To the best of our knowledge, this is the first work to provide a meta solution framework that enables applications of a SPSR to the IEWV setting for eliciting probabilistic beliefs.
+We name our solution as \emph{Surrogate Scoring Rules}.

-For the first setting, we introduce {\em surrogate scoring rules} (SSR), which use the noisy ground truth to evaluate quality of elicited information, and show that SSR preserve the same information quantification and achieve truthful elicitation just as SPSR despite the lack of access to the ground truth.
-These surrogate scoring rules are inspired by the use of surrogate loss functions in machine learning~\citep{angluin1988learning,bylander1994learning,scott2013classification,natarajan2013learning,scott2015rate} and they remove bias from the noisy random variable such that in expectation a report is as if evaluated against the ground truth.
+As a building block, we first introduce SSR for a stylized setting where the principal has a noisy ground truth (and its error rates) to evaluate the quality of elicited information.
+We show that SSR preserve the same information quantification and truthful elicitation properties just as SPSR, despite the lack of access to the exact ground truth.
+These surrogate scoring rules are inspired by the use of surrogate loss functions in machine learning~\citep{angluin1988learning,bylander1994learning,scott2013classification,natarajan2013learning,scott2015rate}.
+They remove bias from the noisy ground truth such that in expectation a report is as if evaluated against the ground truth.